timholy/ANTsRegistration.jl/README.md

 iterations.
 This will ensure that the transformation doesn't miss opportunities for sub-pixel alignment at the finest scale.

+All parameters after `transform` have default values, so you only need to assign them if you need to control them more precisely.

 #### Top-level API